Skip to main content

 "Path to Mnemosyne" is a single-player horror simulation game with phenomenal graphics, taking you on a hypnotic journey to explore your mind and recover lost memories.
 With an open narrative, simple controls, and dozens of challenging puzzles, the game provides a bizarre and memorable experience through its atmospheric visuals and disturbing sounds.
 Can you reach the end of the path and unlock the mysterious story?

-• The game features a unique and impressive art style that creates a surreal and trippy atmosphere.
+• The game features a unique and beautiful art style, reminiscent of hand-drawn sketches, which creates a captivating and eerie atmosphere.

 • story